 Are you an adult who’s considering minor orthodontics, you’re most likely focused on the esthetic result.
 That’s understandable!
 It can be exciting to think about smiling again with confidence!

-While esthetics are important, you probably haven’t given much thought to the long-term health effects of orthodontic treatment.
+An attractive smile is certainly an asset, but you may not have given a lot of thought to the long-term health effects of orthodontic treatment.
 It’s true that treatment can dramatically alter your appearance, but straighter teeth also result in a healthier smile.

 You already know that crooked teeth have a negative impact on the appearance of your smile.
-But patients looking for a Dallas Invisalign dentist may not realize how a misaligned smile impacts overall oral health.
+But patients looking for a Dallas, TX cosmetic dentist may not realize how a misaligned smile affects overall oral health.
 Here are a few examples of oral health problems related to crooked or crowded teeth.

 free of dental problems.
 Crooked or crowded teeth make it difficult to practice good oral hygiene because you may not be able to floss between

 moving, and as the root of a crooked tooth tilts to one side or the other, adjacent teeth follow.
 Putting off treatment may result in more

 your mouth bite down harder on one side than the other.
 This can lead to a variety of problems including excess wear on teeth, jaw pain, and

 Why risk your good oral health with a crooked smile?
 With all the great adult orthodontics available today, there’s no reason to live with a smile you don’t love.
 Please call our office and we’ll be happy to talk to you about treatment with invisible braces.